-The Administrative Services Department includes human resources, risk management, payroll, budget and strategic planning, fiscal services, purchasing, and information technology services.
+The Administrative Services Department includes human resources, risk management, payroll, budget and strategic planning, fiscal services, and purchasing.
 The department's budget is based on the continuation of essential, mandated and City Council-directed services and includes General Fund expenditures of \$7,535,904 and revenues of \$369,789.
 The budget provides for a total of 50 full-time employees funded by both the General Fund and Special Funds.